 In 2020 I’ve tested and worked with many marketing automation platforms.
-As we progress into the future, it is fair to say that everything established on the market, can be interconnected nowadays, and no matter which apps you use now you can find a way for all of them to work together and deliver results.
+As we progress into the future, it is fair to say that everything established on the market can be interconnected nowadays, and no matter which apps you currently use you can find a way for all of them to work together and deliver results.

 Yes.
 Below are the top 3 for 'SHE' and the top 3 for 'HE'.